Home » Credit Cards » Aeroplan vs Air Miles 2022

 The number of miles you can earn vary based on the card you choose and your spending habits.
 For instance, you can earn more miles on gas, grocery, or drug store purchases with certain cards.

-What Can I Use Air Miles For?
+What can I use Air Miles for?

-Air Miles can be used for flights, hotels, cruises, vacation packages, merchandise (electronics, appliances, etc.), entertainment (movie passes), and e-vouchers (similar to gift cards).
+Air Miles rewards are split into two categories: Cash Miles and Dream Miles.
+Combined, Air Miles can be used for flights, hotels, cruises, vacation packages, merchandise (electronics, appliances, etc.), entertainment (movie passes), and e-vouchers (similar to gift cards).
 Alternatively, they can be redeemed for cash at participating stores.

 There seem to be a couple more disadvantages of Air Miles than advantages, but it all depends on what you want to get from your travel rewards credit card.